 Albert Hall Museum

-You will find a resemblance of the Victoria and Albert hall museum of London in this oldest museum of Rajasthan.
-It was constructed in 1876 mainly to honour the visit of Prince Albert in India.
-There are 16 art galleries within the museum, hosting collections and artefacts from different regions of the world.
+You will find a resemblance of the Victoria and Albert hall museum of London in this oldest museum in Rajasthan.
+It was constructed in 1876 mainly to honor the visit of Prince Albert to India.
+There are 16 art galleries within the museum, hosting collections and artifacts from different regions of the world.

 The architecturally famed City Palace is one of the most prominent and best places to visit in Jaipur.
-Present at the centre of the city, the palace is the representative of the old Rajpur glory and royal glamour.
-The palace was constructed under the instructions of Maharaja Sawai Jai Singh II between 1729 and 1732, the mastermind being Vidhyadhar Bhattacharya, the renowned architect from Bengal (Eastern part of India).
+Present at the center of the city, the palace is the representative of the old Rajpur glory and royal glamour.
+The palace was constructed under the instructions of Maharaja Sawai Jai Singh II between 1729 and 1732, the mastermind being Vidhyadhar Bhattacharya, the renowned architect from Bengal (the Eastern part of India).